jackfarrell2/mgc/README.md

 1. Navigate to the "Post a Match" section.
 2. Fill in the required information: date, course, scores, etc.
+3. If a course needs to be added or edited, click the plus button next to the course name dropdown menu.
-3. Submit the round to save your data.
+4. Submit the round to save your data.

 ### Edit Rounds